saltyorg/docs/docs/reference/multiple-instances.md

 sonarr_instances: ["sonarr", "sonarrbing", "sonarrbang", "sonarrboing"]
 ```

 Run the standard app tag [in this case `sb install sonarr`] to set up all the instances you've defined.
 If you attempt to run any of your new instance names as tags, the install will fail with an error.
 Run ONLY the standard app tag.
-If one or more of the instances already exist, their existing configurations will not be touched or overwritten.
+If one or more of the instances already exist, their existing configurations *TYPICALLY* will not be touched or overwritten, though this is dependent on the specific role.
+If the standard role overwrites or modifies the configuration, then so will this, since it's calling the standard role for each instance.

 !!! info
     Note that the first entry in the list is `sonarr`, the standard instance of the app.
 You probably want to follow this pattern, since other tags might iterate through this list of "sonarr"s to take some action and if an instance is not listed here it will be skipped in that case.